Immigration Lawyer Norway - Support in Moving to Norway

 Main provisions of the Immigration Law in Norway

 Through the Immigration Law, the Norwegian Kingdom regulates and controls the circulation of foreign people in the country and facilitates the lawful movement of people across its borders.
 Our attorneys in Norway draw attention on the third section of the law, which describes the common points between the Norwegian Act and the international regulations concerning immigration.

 Norway implemented as well an immigration policy, managing to offer as many incentives to immigrants in order to let foreign people participate in the workforce and into the life of the community.
 Foreign investors in Norway who intend to apply for permanent residence permits have to comply with reasonable demands such as the passing of a language and civic exam, in addition to the other legal requirements and papers which need to be provided.

 Our law firm in Norway is ready to respond to our clients’ questions concerning the effects of the immigration law on foreign investments in this country.

 If you want to relocate to Norway and are from a nation outside the EU/EEA, you must submit an application for a residence permit.
 The fundamental rule is that you must apply for this before moving to Norway, and the permit must be granted before you do.
 You can contact our local law firm for more information on the conditions for immigration to Norway.

 The implementation of the immigration law in Norway

-as a foreign national, you should notify the authorities by providing identity information as well as declaring the address of your residence in this country.
+If you intend to move to Norway in order to open a businessor to work in this countryas a foreign national, you should notify the authorities by providing identity information as well as declaring the address of your residence in this country.
 People from the EU/EEA area do not require a visa in order to enter the Norwegian state, neither citizens of those countries that have special agreements with Norway.

 The immigration provisions are implemented in Norway through the Norwegian Directorate of Immigration (UDI), which processes applications received from foreign nationals, who intend to live or visit Norway for a certain amount of time.